clip ¶

 , default:(-1, 1)

-) –List of frame ranges for offsetting.
+) –Tuple of offsets representing an inclusive range.
 A clip will be returned for every offset.
 Default: (-1, 1).

 Returns: